 The Epidemiology group is interested in studying the patterns, causes and effects of neurocognitive disorders, in particular dementia, in elderly populations in Australia and internationally.
 Read more about the Epidemiology Group.

-Genetics and Epigenomics
+Genomics and Epigenomics

 The Genetics and Epigenomics group has grown out of our interest in the genetics of brain ageing and age-related disease.
 Heritability studies suggest that there is a genetic component to most age-related traits.
-Read more about the Genetics and Epigenomics Group.
+Read more about the Genomics and Epigenomics Group.

 The Neuroimaging Laboratory (NiL) was established in 1991 in response to a need for the assessment of brain images, in order to improve our understanding of the brain in health and disease.
 Read more about the Neuroimaging Group.